vmware-samples/vcenter-event-broker-appliance/docs/8-veba-troubleshooting.md

 kubectl logs -n vmware vmware-event-router-5dd9c8f858-9g44h --follow
 ```

 For this sample troubleshooting, we have the sample hostmaintenance alarms function running.
-To see if VEBA is properly handling the event, we put a host into maintenance mode.
+To see if the appliance is properly handling the event, we put a host into maintenance mode.

 When we look at the log output, we see various entries regarding EnteredMaintenanceModeEvent, ending with the following: